 Having scripts run daily to test an ever changing application can catch many small mistakes.
 An estimated 60 to 100 billion dollars is lost every year by companies due to poor testing [4].
 These losses come from losing sales due to buggy and unreliable software as well as costs to repair damage done by not catching a bug early in an applications development lifecycle.
 So it’s more like a multibillion dollar mistake, not a million dollar one.

-In Conclusion
+Conclusion

 Automation testing has its drawbacks, like being harder to maintain.
 However, in the end, the numerous benefits outweigh the drawbacks.
 Benefits such as saving the company time and money, being able to run more thorough tests more often, and being the tools being fairly easy to use.